|Career and Professional Development||Family and Alumni Relations||Recreational Sports|

 The use of bicycles and personal transportation devices is governed by Virginia Polytechnic Institute and State University Policy and Procedures No. 5005.
 This policy is available at http://www.policies.vt.edu/5005.pdf.

 Class attendance and classroom conduct is governed by Virginia Polytechnic Institute and State University Policy and Procedures No. 6330.
 This policy is available at http://www.policies.vt.edu/6330.pdf.

 Students have a continuing duty to promptly report to the Student Conduct office, any arrests or convictions for violation of federal, state, or local laws, or laws of other countries, excluding minor traffic violations that do not include injury to others.
 This duty applies regardless of where the arrest occurred (inside or outside the Commonwealth of Virginia), and regardless of whether the University is in session at the time of the arrest or conviction.

-Students must notify Student Conduct in writing (using the Arrest Disclosure Form) within ten (10) business days of the incident that led to their arrest or conviction.
+Students must notify Student Conduct in writing (using the Arrest Disclosure and Conviction Form) within ten (10) business days of the incident that led to their arrest or within five (5) business days of the incident that led to their conviction.
 Failure to comply with this continuing duty will result in the immediate referral of a student to Student Conduct and may also result in imposition of an interim suspension by the associate vice president for student affairs or his/her designee.